27th Aug 2010 Author: Robert Machin

 Can We Afford Our Customers?

 A few years ago I presented to a marketing alumni class.
-The topic set was: "Can We Afford Our Customers?".
+The topic set was: "Can We Afford Our Customers?"
 I was up against a Professor of Marketing from Manchester University, UK.
 I was speaking as a healthcare professional, he as a marketing guru.
-He presented first and gave a very compelling, evidence-based presentation, replete with case studies of why all the best companies in the world regularly reviewed their customers and their contribution the bottom line.
+He presented first and gave a very compelling, evidence-based presentation, replete with case studies of why all the best companies in the world regularly reviewed their customers and their contribution to the bottom line.
 If a customer wasn't profitable, give them the flick!

 I was getting increasingly nervy about what I had prepared to present and started to consider the implications of giving unprofitable customers the flick in the healthcare context!
 I had a Monty Python moment: No more Accident and Emergency Departments, Spinal Injury or Burns Units; a mission statement pursuing lumps, bumps and biopsies; and, only if they were profitable!